jlgutenson/rathcelon/README.md

     "output_dir": (str) Path to where the outputs of your RathCelon output will be stored "process_stream_network": (true/false) If true, RathCelon will take the flowline option and determine the local instance it will use to do its analysis.
 If false, the network has already been processed to find a local instance
     "find_banks_based_on_landcover": (true/false) If true, the banks of the stream will be found using [this logic](https://github.com/MikeFHS/automated-rating-curve/wiki/Estimating-Bathymetry-in-ARC#discovering-the-waterfront).
 If false, ARC will look to find the banks by assuming that the stream is a flat surface in the DEM.
-    "create_reach_average_curve_file": (true/false): If true, RathCelon with direct ARC to generate a curve file that is the same for all stream cells on a stream reach.
+    "create_reach_average_curve_file": (true/false) If true, RathCelon with direct ARC to generate a curve file that is the same for all stream cells on a stream reach.
 If false, RathCelon will direct ARC to generate a curve file that has a local curve for each stream cell.
+    "known_baseflow": (float) Optional input expressed as a value in cubic meters per second.
+This is used in conjunction with "bathy_use_banks" = False.
+This will be substituted into the ARC's processing to estimate a bathymetry in each cross section.
+This value will also be used to calculate the top width used for distance calculations.
+    "known_channel_forming_discharge": (float) Optional input expressed as a value in cubic meters per second.
+This is used in conjunction with "bathy_use_banks" = True.
+This will be substituted into the ARC's processing to estimate a bathymetry in each cross section.

 To run with the JSON, issue the following command in you command line window: